 There’s no scoring and so no points to keep track of.

-Any part of mallet may be used for a shot, and it’s okay for a mallet to contact a hoop or peg.
+Any part of mallet may be used for a shot, and it’s okay for a mallet to

 Extra shots are lost when hitting Yon peg.